Internships

 Both the internship and the skills lab should cover 420 hours: the equivalent of 15 EC.
 Ideally you spend three days per week on the internship or skills lab in the months February to May.
 This leaves the other two days plus the month June for the thesis.
 However, if the internship organization prefers so, it is also possible to concentrate the internship in one study period and the thesis in the other.

-The steps below will help you prepare for your internship.
+The steps below will help you prepare for your internship and show you the required documents per step.
 Please read these carefully together with the detailed HUM Internship manual – (Research) Master’s (pdf), which includes important information on finding an internship, internships abroad, writing the internship work plan, registering in Osiris, supervision, keeping a logbook and writing the final report and evaluation.

 More information

-If you want to know more, or if you have any questions about internships, contact your programme coordinator.
-If you have questions about your enrolment in OSIRIS, you can contact the Internship Office Humanities.
+If you want to know more, or if you have any questions about internships, contact your Programme Coordinator.